davep/davep.github.com/content/2020-06-14-my-journey-to-the-dark-side-is-complete.md

 ---
 layout: post
-title: "My journey to the dark side is complete"
+title: My journey to the dark side is complete
 categories: []
-tags: [ "emacs" ]
+tags: Emacs
 date: 2020-06-14 20:00:00+0100
 ---